kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/project.md

-# Project
+# Project: Covid Dashboard using React

 ## **Project Description**

-For this project, you'll be taking your existing COVID Dashboard built with vanilla JavaScript and HTML/CSS and you'll be recreating it as a React application.
+For this project, you'll be taking your existing Covid Dashboard built with vanilla JavaScript and HTML/CSS and you'll be recreating it as a React application.

 This exercise will help you apply your newfound knowledge of React to a familiar context.
 The goal is to build a dynamic web application that displays, and manipulates data.